Texas HBCU Conference Series, Democracy Schools

 Conference Description

 The Texas HBCU Conference Series, Democracy Schools is the historic gathering of students, faculty, and staff of Texas HBCUs and community partners that started in the spring of 2022 on the campus of Huston-Tillotson University (HT).
-The conference series, now in year three, emerges from the efforts of students in the campuswide leadership development and civic engagement initiative known as Public Leadership in Faith and Social Justice Traditions (Public Leadership).
+The conference series, now in year four, emerges from the efforts of students in the campuswide leadership development and civic engagement initiative known as Public Leadership in Faith and Social Justice Traditions (Public Leadership).

 The conference series speaks to the moment of democratic peril America today faces.
 The series seeks to reclaim and renew visions of American democracy rooted in civic capacity, community traditions and institutions.
 America as a bold responsive inclusive community is how we think of the tradition.